starlilyth/Linux-PoolManager/README.md

-Web based pool and miner manager for Linux running CGminer and clones.
+Web based pool and miner manager for Linux running CGminer and clones (sgminer, vertminer, keccak, etc).
 Written in perl (no php).
 Originally extended from the BAMT miner web interface of gpumon/mgpumon.

 * Add or Remove pools, or Switch priority, from the web GUI without stopping your miner.